bum2/gestioCI/readme.md

   - 8.5- If you don't want to edit directly the whole Types tree, comment the line 'admin.site.register(Type, MPTTModelAdmin)' and perhaps also the Concept main tree (commenting the line 'admin.site.register(Concept, MPTTModelAdmin)').

-- 9- Now we can start defining some production subtypes for each main subclasses, using the appropiate '*_Types' view, and assigning the correct parent for each one (for example: inside Currency_Types you can put 'Social currency', 'Fiat currency' and 'Cryptocurrency', all related to the same parent type 'Currency').
+- 9- Now we can start defining some production subtypes for each main subclasses, using the appropiate '*_Types' view, and assigning the correct parent for each one (for example: inside Unit_Types you can put 'Currency' and then 'Social currency', 'Fiat currency' and 'Cryptocurrency', all under type Currency).

 - 10- Also we can start defining Arts (they are all Verbs), as Jobs or Relation kinds, which can be nested.

-- 11- Also we can start defining real items of each type: some Projects, some Persons (which can be related eachother), some Currencies, some Regions (which can be nested), some Addresses or Accounts (which can be assigned to a person or project), etc.
+- 11- Also we can start defining real items of each type: some Projects, some Persons (which can be related eachother), some currency Units, some Regions (which can be nested), some Addresses or Accounts (which can be assigned to a person or project), etc.